 External Audit Reports- Local Government Agency

 - Attachment B – Flowchart of Submission & Approval Processes PDF)

 - Revised Attachment C – Check List (Word version)

 - Revised Attachment D – Certification (Word version)

 - Attachment E – Sample Schedules

-Overhead may only be charged, whether billed separately or included in billing rates, when indirect cost rates are accepted or approved by Caltrans Audits and Investigations.
-Rates accepted/approved through December 31, 2016.
+Overhead may only be charged, whether billed separately or included in billing rates, when indirect cost rates are accepted or approved by Caltrans Audits and Investigations (A&I).
+Rates accepted/approved through March 30, 2018.

 A&I's significant contribution to Caltrans management and to the public is its independent monitoring role over public (State, local, and federal) resources.
 From this effort, State, local, and federal management is apprised of the operational vulnerability and risks that exist and is provided recommendations on how to implement proactive management practices to mitigate the problems.
 In addition, A&I's identifies millions of dollars of cost savings to the department, local governments, and the public.